IceHe/lib/mac/setup-guide.md

 -   `tmux` requires [reattach-to-user-namespace](https://superuser.com/questions/397076/tmux-exits-with-exited-on-mac-os-x)
     to write and read the system clipboard

-    Reattach to the per-user bootstrap namespace in its "Background" session then exec the program with args.
+    Reattach to the per-user bootstrap namespace in its "Background" session then execute the program with arguments.

 -   PlantUML require [GraphViz](https://plantuml.com/zh/graphviz-dot)
     to write UML diagrams